Joao-L-S-Almeida/notebooks_4_terratorch/README.md

-## SBSR
+## Notebooks for TerraTorch
-A set of notebooks to be used for the SBSR conference.
+A set notebooks and lectures used as introduction for the [TerraTorch toolkit](https://github.com/IBM/terratorch).
-Order for reading:
+Order of reading.
 1. datamodule
 2. modelling
 3. inference